 I was hooked.

 But as a 20 something-year-old student with a considerable amount of debt, traveling was a hobby I could barely afford.
-That is until I began spending time learning ways to travel on a tight budget.
+That is until I began spending time learning ways to travel for free and on a tight budget.

 Planning for accommodation can be hectic and expensive, especially when a hotel is in question.
 Whether it be a room’s price or its cancellation fee, booking a hotel is not always easy.

-There are a few steps to making hotel bookings more cost-effective.
+There are a few travel hacks to making hotel bookings more cost-effective.

 2. For Danielle from Wanderlust While Working, rebate website Swagbucks is a must for booking accommodation.